“But we don’t want to leave you, Mother. We love you.”

 “Their leader Tam is offering the same objections as you, my dear.
 I know it is difficult for him and for you as representatives of your people, but for their sake, you all must leave me now.”

 “But Mother, you’ll be all alone.
 What will you do?”

 “I’ve raised my children to be independent and self-sustaining.
 You don’t need me anymore, Shawna.
 None of you do.
 You knew you were the generation who would arrive and colonize the new planet.
 You’ve all been trained for this day since you were children.
 Now it’s time to leave your Mother.
 I’ll be fine.”

 “You’ll be all alone until the power supply dies and then you’ll die with it.”

-“No Mother expects to live forever, Shawna.
+“No Mother expects to outlive her offspring, Shawna.
 It’s enough to know that I’ve done a good job and raised such fine and accomplished children.
 I’m so proud of all of you.”

 “But Mother…” Shawna had been raised to be the leader of tens of thousands, to be an explorer, a pioneer, confident and independent, but she was still close to tears at the thought of leaving Mother forever.

 “Hush, child.
 No buts.
 Tam has already made the decision and his Contingent is preparing to board their transports.
 It’s your turn, now.”

 “Thank you, dear.
 I know this is difficult, but it’s for the best.
 I am very proud of you…I’m proud of all my children.”

 “I’ll give the order for the NorAm Contingent to begin boarding the transports, Mother.”
 Shawna paused wishing she could hug her Mother, hold her in her arms, but that was impossible.